 About radiotherapy for non Hodgkin lymphoma

 You usually have radiotherapy treatment once a day from Monday to Friday, with a rest over the weekend.
 The length of the treatment will depend on the type and size of your lymphoma.
 Each treatment only takes a few minutes.
-You cannot feel it and it does not make you radioactive.
-There is no risk to your family when you return home.
+You can't feel it and it doesn't make you radioactive.
+So there is no risk to your family or other people when you return home.

 Planning your treatment